fire/deep-motion-editing/docs/decisions/20210213-avoid-special-neural-network-loss-with-6-dimensional-truncated-basis.md

 Basis 3x3 matrix.

-- Good, because continnous
+- Good, because continuous
-- Bad, because it uses 9 rather than the 6 floats.
+- Bad, because it uses nine rather than six floats.
-- Bad, because space inefficent
+- Bad, because space inefficient

 ### Quaternion

-Status quo is the Quaternion
+The status quo is the Quaternion.

 - Good, because it is standard
 - Good, because the status quo